SHOOTING THE BLACK POWDER REVOLVER

 Before the beginning of the Civil War, the Colt model 1860 Army began production and was manufactured in large quantities.
 There were no U.S. government contracts for these revolvers yet, so almost all of the early production was eagerly bought by agents from those States that had or were about to succeeded from the Union and who were rapidly arming for the conflict.
 From those purchases, the revolvers made their way to the Confederate army and navy for use against the United States military.
 By the way, the word 'Army' in that model's name does not mean that these pistols were meant for the U.S. Army, only that they were in the .44 Army caliber.
 Once the war began, buyers for the U.S. Government began to buy up all the revolvers Colt could manufacture and few if any Colts were left over to be sold to Confederate buyers.
 Nevertheless, with the revolvers purchased by government agents, the revolvers bought during the Antebellum for personal use and the revolvers captured in raids and battles, the Confederacy was fairly well equipped with genuine Colt revolvers.

-A poor second in overall production, at least at first, was the much more expensive Remington.
-Government buyers preferred the cheaper Colts, but the need for revolvers was such that the Remingtons sold well too, especially after Samuel Colt died in 1862 and with a disastrous fire at the Colt factory in October of 1864, all Colt production ceased.
-Without Samuel Colt's business and manufacturing skill to give them direction, the company didn't resume production for almost two years.
-From the second half of the Civil War, the numbers of Remington revolvers the government bought greatly increased.
+A second in overall production was the late to the market Remington model 1858.
+At first, government buyers bought Colts because that's all there were in any quantity, but when the Remington became available in large quantities, the government bought all they could.
+The price of the Remington undercut the price of the Colts by quite a bit (almost half the price).
+Trouble with contracts and price soon soured Colt's relations with the Government and then Samuel Colt died in 1862 and with a disastrous fire at the Colt factory in October of 1864, all Colt manufacturing ceased.
+Without Samuel Colt's business and manufacturing skill to give them direction, the company didn't resume manufacturing for almost two years, although they still assembled new revolvers from their inventory of parts.
+From the second half of the Civil War on, the numbers of Remington revolvers the government bought greatly increased even though Colt tried to play "catch up" by lowering their prices to within one dollar of the Remington price ($12).
 Sales and manufacturing records show that if the Civil War had gone on for a few months longer, the Remington production would have caught up to and exceeded the number of Colts that were produced during the Civil War period.

 My favorite style of replica revolver is the Remington because of its highly superior frame design, its fixed and accurate sight & barrel alignment and its ease of disassembly.
 Another really important reason I like the Remington is because the head of its hammer goes through a slot in the frame so that fragments from exploded caps can't possibly get into the action and cause a jam.
 All the Colts I have ever shot have, sooner or later, seriously jammed up or misfired because their open frame construction allows cap fragments to lodge between the frame and the hammer or go down into the action.
 If you are lucky, all that happens is that you get a misfire, but most of the time the fragment goes deep within the action and really jams it up.
 Once a cap fragment is deep in the action, the Colt style pistol almost always has to be disassembled, the fragment removed and then the pistol must be reassembled before you can resume shooting.
 The primitive design of the Colt (pretty much unchanged from the original 1836 Colt Patterson) guarantees that particles of exploded cap will make their way into the action sooner or later.
 It is a fact that Buffalo Bill Cody carried a Remington 1858 revolver all his life even after the era of the cartridge pistol.
 He said of his Remington "it never failed me."
 I suspect he said that because earlier Colts HAD failed him when he needed them.
 According to some sources, officers who were technically savvy about weapons and who could afford it, would buy Remingtons with their own money rather than bother with the Colts the Government issued.